 5. NYFW designers schedule change-up

 While he has regularly opened NYFW in the past, Tom Ford is moving his show to Monday, Sept.
 9, at 8 p.m.
-The official CFDA calendar lists Telfar as the opening show, with the brand putting on a “performance” at 6 p.m. on Friday, Sept.
-6, for its collection.
+The official CFDA calendar lists Telfar as the opening show at 6 p.m. on Friday, Sept.
+6.

 Ralph Lauren, for another, is moving his show to a nighttime slot on Saturday, Sept.
 7, at 9 p.m.
 Last season, the designer hosted his show in the morning at Ralph’s Coffee — an intimate eatery installed in his women’s flagship store on Madison Avenue — where guests enjoyed coffee and pastries as models walked between tables.